andreipfeiffer/css-in-js/README.md

 - ✅: full & out-of-the-box support
 - 🟠: partial/limited support (or not ideal)
 - ❌: lack of support
-- **Co-location**:
+- **Co-location**: ability to define styles within the same file as the component.
-  Ability to define styles within the same file as the component.
-You can also extract the styles into a separate file and import them, but the other way around does not apply
+  You can also extract the styles into a separate file and import them, but the other way around does not apply.
 - **DX**: Developer eXperience which includes:
   - syntax highlighting
   - code-completion for CSS properties and values